BlinkZer0/LM-Studio-IDE-Plugin/README.md

 # LM Studio IDE Plugin

 **CHECK THE RELEASES FOR 3 different IDE Plugins that work, VS Code, Cursor, and Windsurf!**
+The google drive link will remain up, and is the same as the Windsurf extension.
 A powerful VS Code extension that integrates LM Studio and other Local LLM servers with Agent-Cascade MCP tools, providing AI-powered coding assistance directly in your editor with instant completions.
 LAZY INSTALL -> C:/Users/USERNAME/.windsurf/extensions
 Download and extract https://drive.google.com/file/d/1igZv4Bn9U98M--OZ8gTsbeCfWfhsWJ5p/view?usp=drive_link and it may work without issue.
 Use the actual VSIX for best results.